Google: Indian Talent, Innovation Creates and Empowers Google Products Worldwide: Executives at Top Companies - ExBulletin

 “We have more unicorns, more startups, more digital-first companies, and governments that really understand the important role of digitization and digital policies.” said Bhatia.

 He said there is an ecosystem in India in general, which is driving India’s presence in the global digital network.
 Find stories that interest you. “(Narendra) Modi has had a digital-first mindset from the beginning.
 You can see how he has encouraged governments to adopt digital technologies.
 You see things like Adar.
-So there is definitely an important factor that is the result of government leadership,” he said.
-Bhatia served as vice president of the U.S. Trade Representative from 2005 to 2007, and is credited with leading negotiations on the U.S.-South Korea Free Trade Agreement and the Open Skies Agreement with India.
+So there are definitely important factors that are a result of government leadership,” he said.
+Bhatia served as vice president of the U.S. Trade Representative from 2005 to 2007 and is credited with leading negotiations on the U.S.-Korea Free Trade Agreement and the Open Skies Agreement with India.

 “We are excited about the Prime Minister’s visit for many reasons.
 We see many opportunities for continued growth in people-to-people and business-to-business relationships.”